Laban ng Demokratikong Pilipino: Early years

-In September 1988, Peping Cojuangco, a stalwart of PDP–Laban, recruited national and local politicians allied with former President Ferdinand Marcos and Kilusang Bagong Lipunan (KBL) into the party.
-As a result, PDP–Laban was split into two factions: the Pimentel wing led by Aquilino Pimentel Jr. and the Cojuangco wing.
-The latter faction merged with Lakas ng Bansa led by House Speaker Ramon Mitra Jr. with the help of the President's brother-in-law Paul Aquino to form Laban ng Demokratikong Pilipino on September 16, 1988.
-On September 19 of the same year, LDP was inaugurated at the Philippine International Convention Center with a speech of Peping's sister and incumbent President Corazon Aquino.
-But LDP's structure and party membership are modeled from KBL, but with the mission to support President Aquino.
+In 1987, Tarlac 1st district Representative Peping Cojuangco, the brother of President Corazon Aquino and a stalwart of PDP–Laban, started recruiting national and local politicians allied with deposed president Ferdinand Marcos and his Kilusang Bagong Lipunan into the party.
+As a result, PDP–Laban was split into two factions: the Pimentel wing led by Senator Nene Pimentel, the original PDP founder, and the Cojuangco wing.
+The latter faction merged with Lakas ng Bansa led by House Speaker Ramon Mitra Jr. with presidential brother-in-law Paul Aquino to form Laban ng Demokratikong Pilipino on September 16, 1988.
+President Aquino addressed the inaugural LDP convention at the Philippine International Convention Center in Pasay.
+LDP's party structure and membership were modeled from KBL, but its primary mission was to support the Aquino administration.

-Ramos presidency: 1992–1998
+Ramos administration

-1992 elections

-The first LDP National Convention was held on November 30, 1991.
-Speaker Ramon Mitra won the nomination for president in 1992, defeating Marcos' cousin and former Defense Secretary Fidel V. Ramos.
-Despite winning the national nomination, Mitra only garnered 8 votes in Peping Cojuangco's home province of Tarlac, compared to 53 votes earned by Ramos.
-Ramos also won his home province of Pangasinan, earning 76 votes to Mitra's 41, and in provinces within Western Mindanao.
-Ramos and Mitra tied in Ilocos Region and ARMM.
+The first LDP National Convention was held on November 30, 1991 for the 1992 presidential election.
+Mitra won the presidential nomination, defeating Marcos' cousin and former National Defense Secretary Fidel V. Ramos.
+Despite winning the national delegate vote, Mitra garnered only eight votes in Cojuangco's home province of Tarlac, compared to 53 votes for Ramos.
+Ramos also won in his home province of Pangasinan, earning 76 votes to Mitra's 41, and in provinces within Western Mindanao.
+Ramos and Mitra tied in the Ilocos Region and ARMM.